GiangNguyen06/blimp/README.md

 Updated with AruCo MQTT recogniition.

 The scripts are able to calibrate the camera, and with this properly measure the distance(10% error) and ID the Aruco marker.

+Note: make sure that not the newest OpenCV library is installed.
+Some functions changed from version 4.7.0.
+It is advised to use older versions.